jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       search_item ::= {? - } @string {? % @ident }
       | {? - } @one_term

-   This command displays the name and type of objects (hypothesis of the current goal, theorems, axioms, etc) in the current context.
+   Displays the name and type of objects matching :n:`@search_item`\s in the current context (i.e. hypotheses of the selected goal, theorems, axioms, etc.).
-   This command is useful to remind the user of the names of library lemmas.
+   It's useful to remind the user of the names of library lemmas.

    .. todo above: "current context" meaning on the current goal or the first goal?
       below: adapted the old wording, doesn't seem consistent also will "invocation-of-tactics" cover the command case, or will there be a new section?

-   * :n:`@string  {? % @ident }` - If :n:`@string` is a valid identifier,
+   * :n:`@string` - If :n:`@string` is a substring of a valid identifier,
      search for objects whose name contains :n:`@string`.
-If :n:`@string` is a notation's string for some reference :n:`@qualid` (referred to by its main symbol as in `"+"` or by its notation’s string as in `"_ + _"` or `"_ 'U' _"`, see Section :ref:`notations`) the command works like :cmd:`Search` :n:`@qualid`.

-     .. todo: don't understand the 2nd sentence; notation's string -> notation string? what if it's not a valid identifier?  error or does something different? this is a substring match, e.g. "abc" matches "bc", right?

-     .. todo would be nice if :n: had syntax for embedding :cmd: et al
+If :n:`string` is a notation string associated with a :n:`qualid`, that's equivalent to :cmd:`Search` :n:`@qualid`.
+     For example, specifying "+" or "_ + _", which are notations for "plus", are equivalent to :cmd:`Search` :n:`plus`.

+     .. todo: still don't get the `"_ 'U' _"` in the old text, not sure that matters

-     Specifying :n:`@ident` limits this to interpretation in the scope bound to the delimiting key :token:`ident` (see Section :ref:`LocalInterpretationRulesForNotations`).
+   * :n:`% @ident` - limits the search to the scope bound to the delimiting key :n:`@ident`, such as, for example :n:`%nat` (see Section :ref:`LocalInterpretationRulesForNotations`).

-     .. todo: does delimiting key mean anything special?
+   If you Specify multiple :n:`seatch_item`\s, all the conditions must be satisfied to be displayed.

-   * :n:`@one_term` - Search for objects containing a subterm matching the pattern :token:`one_term` in which holes of the pattern are indicated by `_` or, when a non linear pattern is specified, :n:`?@ident`.
+   * :n:`@one_term` - Search for objects containing a subterm matching the pattern :n:`@one_term` in which holes of the pattern are indicated by `_` or, when a non linear pattern is specified, :n:`?@ident`.

       .. todo: "all statements or types of definition" is equivalent to "objects"?
          Should non linear pattern be defined or reworded?
 I had never run across it.
-         Not so keen on the term "holes", maybe reword to remove

    * :n:`{? - }` - excludes objects that contain the :n:`@string` or :n:`@one_term`
    * :n:`inside {+ @qualid }` - limit the search to the specified modules
    * :n:`outside {+ @qualid }` - exclude the specified modules from the search

-   Prefix the command with :n:`@selector:` to specify the goal on which to search hypothesis.
+   Prefix the command with :n:`@selector:` to specify the goal on which to search hypotheses.
    By default the first goal is searched. (see Section :ref:`invocation-of-tactics`).

    .. exn:: The reference @qualid was not found in the current environment.

-      There is no constant in the environment named qualid.
+      There is no constant in the environment named :n:`@qualid`.

-   .. cmdv:: Search {+ {? -}@term_pattern_string}

-      where
-      :n:`@term_pattern_string` is a term_pattern, a string, or a string followed by a scope delimiting key `%key`.
-This generalization of ``Search`` searches for all objects whose statement or type contains a subterm matching :n:`@term_pattern` (or :n:`@qualid` if :n:`@string` is the notation for a reference qualid) and whose name contains all string of the request that correspond to valid identifiers.

-      .. todo Isn't this the same as for @string?
-But the wording was different than the other one with @term_pattern_string

       .. example:: :cmd:`Search` examples